Adult-Gerontology Acute Care Nurse Practitioner

 How do you match me with a clinical preceptor?

 The key to a student’s success in the distance format is a clinical placement with a qualified preceptor who is supporting and willing to mentor the student.
 We view clinical placements as a required and integral part of your education.
 Faculty work diligently to match you with appropriate preceptors so you can learn from clinical mentors and start applying your new skills and knowledge.
 We make every reasonable effort to accommodate a student’s placement request.
 Your specialty director will provide more information to assist you.

 Can I subspecialize?

 Yes.
 You need to get specialty director approval to determine its appropriateness for this specialty and to ensure preceptor availability.
-There are a number of subspecialties available including cardiology, cardiac surgery, intensivist, diabetes and endocrine disorders, nephrology, pulmonology, oncology, orthopedics, sports medicine, hospitalist and trauma.
-Many of the subspecialties have electives that accompany them.
-If you choose to subspecialize, one of your clinical experiences, in either the spring or summer, will be in that focus area.
+There are a number of subspecialties available including cardiology, cardiac surgery, critical care, diabetes and endocrine disorders, nephrology, oncology, orthopedics, pulmonology, palliative care, sports medicine, hospitalist, transplantation, and trauma.
+Our program offers several electives that complement these clinical areas.
+If you choose to subspecialize, one of your clinical experiences, in either the spring or summer, will be in that focus area..

 Do I have to subspecialize?